PhD in Forestry, University of Montana

 MS in Environmental Mgmt., University of Pretoria

-Libby manages the culturally-driven conservation program at CLLC, with most of her work focused on building partnerships in the Blackfeet Nation and to bringing many different voices into regional conservation planning and adaptation.
-In partnership with Pikuni colleagues, she helped facilitate a first-ever Blackfeet Climate Change Adaptation Plan and the new Blackfeet Country & Climate Change website.
-She is currently partnering with the Blackfeet Fish and Wildlife Department, Blackfeet Community College, the Blackfeet Environmental Office, and Blackfeet Agriculture Resource Management Planners to increase natural water storage by protecting beavers and restoring riparian areas.
-She is committed to mentoring young professionals through participation in the Big Sky Watershed AmeriCorps Program.
+Libby manages the Climate Resilience Program at CLLC.
+She seeks to support the growth of resilient communities, committed to restoring and protecting the natural world with people in it.
+She facilitates climate preparedness planning that is rooted in science and integrates psychology and social science to infuse hope and spark motivation in the midst of daunting challenges.
+In partnership with Blackfeet colleagues, she helped facilitate a first-ever Blackfeet Climate Change Adaptation Plan and the new Blackfeet Country & Climate Change website.
+She co-wrote a guidebook for Montana communities preparing for changing climate, found here.
+She is currently co-facilitating the Fort Belknap Indian Community’s climate resilience planning process and assists with the Confederated Salish and Kootenai Tribes’ climate preparedness planning.
+Libby also partners with the Ksik Stakii Project, a partnership between the Blackfeet Fish and Wildlife Department, Blackfeet Community College, the Blackfeet Environmental Office, the Blackfeet Agriculture Resource Management Team, and CLLC which is designed to increase natural water storage by protecting beavers and restoring riparian areas.
+Libby also mentors young professionals participating in the Big Sky Watershed AmeriCorps Program.

 Prior to joining CLLC, Libby coordinated the 2016 Hands Across Borders workshop, helping to bring 50 transboundary conservation leaders from 6 different continents to Glacier National Park.
 Other accomplishments include completing an impact assessment for Helena Community Gardens and co-directing the University of Montana’s International Seminar on Protected Areas.
 She has taught several university courses, including Community-Based Forestry and Conservation, Environment and Development, and Wildland Recreation Management.